COVESA/vehicle_signal_specification/docs-gen/content/catalog/vehicle_motion_management.md

   This means that a positive torque yields to a force in vehicle forward direction and a negative torque yields to a force in backward direction.
   Omega limits for eAxle system defined according.
 Positive sign for rotation in forward direction, negative sign for rotation in backward direction.
   So the sign of current omega of a eAxle indicated the current driving direction.

+* Signal orientation suspension system:
+  Requests are defined according to ISO 8855.
+  This means that a positive damping force is pointing upwards and a negative force is pointing downwards.
+  A positive roll torque indicates a torque that tends to depress the right-hand side of the vehicle and lift the left-hand side.

 * All signals are defined in an automotive safety context, i.e. ISO 26262 has to be considered while using specified signals in vehicle applications.